F07

 Safety First: Unplug the washer.
 Heating circuits can present shock risk even when not actively heating.

-• Access heater: Remove rear panel.
-Locate the heater element at the bottom of the outer tub with two large terminals and a ground.
+Steps:- Access heater: Remove rear panel.
+Locate the heater element at the bottom of the outer tub.

-• Test heater element: Disconnect the wires and measure resistance across the heater terminals with a multimeter.
-Typical values are 10–30 Ω (check your model).
+- Test heater element: Disconnect wires and measure resistance across terminals with a multimeter (typical 10–30 Ω).
 Replace if open or shorted to ground.

-• Check for leaks: Inspect around the heater seal for signs of water leakage that could short the element.
+- Check for leaks: Inspect around the heater seal for signs of water leakage.

-• Control board check: If the heater tests good and wiring is intact, the heater relay on the main control may be stuck or failed.
-Inspect the board for burnt spots and replace the main control if necessary.
+- Control board check: If the heater is good, the heater relay on the main control may be failed.
+Inspect the board for burnt spots.

 Advertisements